-The third round of the Blancpain GT Series championship, one of the most important endurance and speed competitions on a racing circuit, was held last weekend on the track at Misano Adriatico.
-The next leg will be the classic Spa 24 Hours, to be held in Belgium at the end of July, followed by the Hungaroring event and the Nürburgring race in Germany.
-Once again, Pirelli is the sole supplier of P Zero tyres for supercars such as the Aston Martin V12 Vantage, Audi R8, Ferrari 488, Lamborghini Huracán, and McLaren 650S, as well as for other superstars of today’s motor racing.
+The third round of the Blancpain GT Series championship, one of the most important endurance and speed competitions on a racing circuit, was held on the last weekend of June 2018 on the track at Misano Adriatico.
+The next leg was the classic Spa 24 Hours in Belgium at the end of July, followed by the Hungaroring event and the Nürburgring race in Germany.
+In 2018, Pirelli was once again the sole supplier of P Zero tyres for supercars such as the Aston Martin V12 Vantage, Audi R8, Ferrari 488, Lamborghini Huracán, and McLaren 650S, as well as for other superstars of today’s motor racing.

 Pirelli has always had a great interest in touring car racing, for the tyres need to have a perfect blend of high-speed performance coupled with reliability under prolonged stress.
 It is a very important test bed for road tyres, bearing in mind that the racing vehicles are derived from standard production models.
 One chapter in Pirelli’s long history of endurance races proved to be highly consequential for sports car racing: the car was the Lancia Beta Montecarlo Turbo, and the tyres Pirelli P7.